awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-operations-intro.md

 Amazon Rekognition Video video operations are asynchronous\.
 With Amazon Rekognition Video storage video operations, you start analysis by calling the start operation for the type of analysis you want\.
 For example, to detect faces in a stored video, call [StartFaceDetection](API_StartFaceDetection.md)\.
 Once completed, Amazon Rekognition publishes the completion status to an Amazon SNS topic\.
 To get the results of the analysis operation, you call the get operation for the type of analysis you requested\.
 For example [GetFaceDetection](API_GetFaceDetection.md)\.
 For more information, see [Working with Stored Videos](video.md)\.

 With Amazon Rekognition Video streaming video operations you can search for faces stored in Amazon Rekognition Video collections\.
 Amazon Rekognition Video analyzes a Kinesis video stream and outputs the search results to a Kinesis data stream\.
-You manage video analysis by creating and using a Amazon Rekognition Video stream processor\.
+You manage video analysis by creating and using an Amazon Rekognition Video stream processor\.
 For example, you create a stream processor by calling [CreateStreamProcessor](API_CreateStreamProcessor.md)\.
 For more information, see [Working with Streaming Videos](streaming-video.md)\.

 ## Non\-Storage and Storage Based Operations<a name="how-it-works-operations-video-storage"></a>